WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.1

-This enables :setting:`LOGIN_REQUIRED_URLS` and configures REST framework to require sign in for all API endpoints.
+This enables :setting:`LOGIN_REQUIRED_URLS` and configures REST framework to require authentication for all API endpoints.

 .. note::